sparkyb/pype/readme.txt

-        self.lines.curline          # manipulation of the line the cursor is on self.lines.curlinei         # manipulation of the index where the cursor is self.lines.curlinep         # manipulation of the column in the line where the cursor is self.lines.selectedlines    # manipulation of the lines where a selection exists self.lines.selectedlinesi   # manipulation of the indices where a selection exists
+        self.lines.curline          # manipulation of the line the cursor is on self.lines.curlinei         # manipulation of the index where the cursor is self.lines.curlinep         # manipulation of the column in the line where the cursor is self.lines.selectedlines    # manipulation of the lines where the selection exists self.lines.selectedlinesi   # manipulation of the indices where the selection exists self.lines.targetlines      # manipulation of the lines where the target exists self.lines.targetlinesi     # manipulation of the indices where the target exists
+                                    # the target is like an invisible selection

         #to force the selection of all of all lines where a selection currently exists:
         self.lines.selectedlinesi = self.lines.selectedlinesi